jeremybanka/recoverage/packages/recoverage/README.md

    bun run test:coverage
    ```

-   This command will detect that coverage has decreased (fewer switch cases are covered) and exit with code `1`.
+   This command will detect that coverage has decreased (fewer cases are covered) and exit with code `1`.

 ### Coverage Increase

 1. **Modify the Test File:**

-   Uncomment one of the tests so that all cases are covered.
+   Uncomment all the tests so that all cases are covered.
 Update **tests**/demo.test.ts as follows:

    ```ts
    import { demoSwitch } from "../src/demo";